katatu/blog/_posts/2020-09-27-start-github.md

 How To Install MySQL on Windows 10 (little too long, but lovely and I had fun, worht that time) https://www.youtube.com/watch?v=WuBcTJnIuzo

+It is my blog and I like it so far.
+Perfect, so much done today and I feel good about it.